rohityadav-sas/Notice-Alert-CLI/README.md

 - **node-notifier**: For sending desktop notifications.

-- **child_process**: For executing shell commands

 ## License

 This project is licensed under the ISC License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Contributing